 Extend your reach

-So always ask your attendees to tag themselves and their friends when you upload your official event album on Facebook.
+So always ask your delegates to tag themselves and their friends, when you upload your official event album on Facebook.
 This powerful technology can help you reach a broader audience.

-Although face recognition has yet to receive far-flung acceptance, in the coming years it’s predicted to replace the traditional event feedback form.
-Data captured by cameras placed in the event venue will help event managers know their attendees better and understand how they feel about the event.
+Although, face recognition is yet to advance in the event industry for its far-flung acceptance, but in the coming years, it’s predicted to replace the traditional event feedback form.
+Data captured bycameras placed across the event venue will help event managers know their delegates better and understand how they feel about the event.

-Facial recognition software will also help event organizers give attendees a smoother check-in experience, one that’s not only fast but also ensures higher security at the event.
+Facial recognition software will also help event organisers provide their delegates a smoother check-in experience, that is not only fast but also ensures higher security at the event.

 3. Smart Event Apps

-A seamlessly integrated mobile event app can turn even a passive attendee into an active event participant.
-While event apps used to be a “nice-to-have,” they have become truly indispensable.
-Attendees expect a mobile event app as it helps them connect and interact with the right content, people, and sessions.
+A seamlessly integrated event app can turn even a passive delegate into an active event participant.
+While event apps used to be a “nice-to-have”, they have become truly indispensable nowadays.
+Delegates expect an event app as it helps them connect and interact with the right content, people and sessions.
 Plus, it benefits sponsors by giving them additional exposure and providing the data and ROI they need.

 This wireless event technology has already become a standard across popular music festivals around the world.
-Event organizers have been using RFID to replace event tickets and onsite payments.
+Event organisers have been using RFID to replace event tickets and onsite payments.
 In the coming year, this technology will be used to enhance sponsorship experiences.
-Using RFID, sponsors can engage attendees through an interactive experience like raffles, polls, or any other competition.
-This will enable sponsors to gather attendee data without intruding on the event experience.
+Using RFID, sponsors can engage delegates through an interactive experience like raffles, polls or any other competition.
+This will enable sponsors to gather delegate data without intruding the event experience.

 5. Social Media Walls

-This event tech trend turns your attendees into photographers and event promoters.
-Social media walls are huge screens that project your attendees’ social posts and photos tagged with your event hashtag.
+This event tech trend turns your delegates into photographers and event promoters.
+Social media walls are huge screens that project your delegates’ social posts and photos tagged with your event hashtag.
 They tell your event’s story in an interactive, visual way, grabbing the attention of your attendees and keeping them entertained.